 Emily Blewitt was born in Carmarthen in 1986, and grew up in a small town on the Carmarthenshire coast.
 She read English Language and Literature at St Hilda’s College, Oxford, and has an MA in Film and Literature from the University of York.
 In 2010 she returned to Wales to begin a PhD in English Literature at Cardiff University, where she specialised in poetic representations of pregnancy in nineteenth-century and contemporary women’s writing, graduating in 2016.
 She has published poetry widely, her work appearing in The Rialto, Prole, The Interpreter’s House, Ambit, Poetry Wales, Furies, Cheval, Nu2: Memorable Firsts, and in Brittle Star.
 The title poem from her debut collection, This Is Not a Rescue, was Highly Commended for best individual poem in the 2016 Forward Prizes, and is published in The Forward Book of Poetry 2017.

 Her poetry also features online in And Other Poems, The Woven Tale Press, Hinterland, ‘Voicing Shadows, Singing Light’, Pomegranate, Cadaverine, and Bolts of Silk.
 Emily won the 2010 Cadaverine/Unity Day Competition with her poem ‘Still Life’, and was selected as Honno’s ‘Poet of the Month’ in September 2012.
 She was Highly Commended in the 2014 Terry Hetherington Award.

-Emily lives in Cardiff with her husband, Greg, and their fat black-and-white cat, Ozymandias.
+Emily lives in Bridgend with her husband, Greg, and their fat black-and-white cat, Ozymandias.